alchemz/alchemz.github.io/_news/announcement_1.md

 ---
 layout: post
+# title: A long announcement with details
-date: 2023-04-26 15:59:00-0400
+date: 2023-04-26 16:11:00-0400
-inline: true
+inline: false
 related_posts: false
 ---

-At AI Accelerator Institute 2023 , I am going to give a talk on <a href="https://aifestival.aiacceleratorinstitute.com/talks/deep-learningbased-datacentric-solutions-for-vision-tasks/">Data misconceptions, challenges and solutions
+At Computer Vision Summit 2023 , I am going to give a keynote on <a href="https://computervisionsummit.com/location/cvsanjose/speaker/lilyxianlingzhang">Deep learning-based data-centric solutions for vision tasks.
+Link to the talk.